-Sitting on the South Fork of the Shenandoah River, sandwiched between Massanutten Mountain to the west and Shenandoah National Park to the east and south, Shenandoah River State Park is a must-visit for anyone yearning for outdoor adventures with stunning surrounding views.
-With over 1,600 acres and five miles of shoreline, this Virginia state park has more than 24 miles of trails for hikers, bikers, and horseback riders, easy river access for paddlers and anglers, a large riverside picnic area great for families, and zip lines offering canopy tours for thrill-seekers.
+Located on the South Fork of the Shenandoah River and sandwiched between Massanutten Mountain and Shenandoah National Park, is the picturesque Shenandoah River State Park.
+Featuring over 1,600 acres of land and five miles of shoreline, this Virginia state park has more than 24 miles of trails for hikers, bikers, and horseback riders, easy river access for paddlers and anglers, a large riverside picnic area great for families, and zip lines offering canopy tours for thrill-seekers.
 Shenandoah River State Park is a great choice for RV campers looking for a fun, refreshing trip.

-The park opened in June 1999 and, in addition to its many offerings, it also serves as a great basecamp for exploring the historically and culturally rich surrounding area of the Shenandoah Valley.
-Guests staying at Shenandoah River State Park can easily add visits to other major nearby attractions, including Shenandoah National Park, Luray Caverns, and Skyline Drive.
+The park opened in June 1999 and, in addition to its many offerings, serves as a great basecamp for exploring the historically and culturally rich Shenandoah Valley.
+Guests staying at Shenandoah River State Park can easily add visits to other major nearby attractions, including Shenandoah National Park, Luray Caverns, and the scenic Skyline Drive.

 Shenandoah River State Park is open year-round and has 32 RV sites with water and electric hookups, making it a great stop during an RV road trip.
-While the campground is open year-round as well, visitors wishing to take advantage of the park’s zip line canopy tours and boating opportunities should plan to visit in the warmer months from April through October.
+While the campground is open year-round, visitors wishing to take advantage of the park’s zip line canopy tours and boating opportunities should plan to visit during the in-season months from April through October.

-Shenandoah River State Park’s EW Campground has 32 RV sites with water and electric hookups, and can accommodate rigs up to 60 feet long.
+Shenandoah River State Park’s EW Campground has 32 RV sites with water and electric hookups that can accommodate rigs up to 60 feet long.
 There are no sewer hookups, but there is a convenient dump station available for guests.
-Each site has a fire-ring, picnic table, and lantern holder, and the campground has restrooms with hot showers as well as coin-operated laundry.
+Each site has a fire ring, picnic table, and lantern holder, and the campground has restrooms with hot showers as well as coin-operated laundry.
 Visitors can also enjoy easy access to Bluebell Trail, Culler’s Trail, and Campground Trail.
-If you plan to visit in the colder months, be aware that water at campsites is turned off when temperatures are below freezing, but in these situations, water is still available elsewhere in the park.
+Winter vacationers should be aware that water at campsites is turned off when temperatures drop below freezing.
+However, water is still available elsewhere in the park.
 Most of the sites are back-in, but five are pull-through for easier access.
-These campsites are available year-round, and while half the sites can be specifically reserved, the rest are assigned upon arrival.
+These campsites are available year-round.
+Half of the campsites are available for reservations, and the other half are first-come, first-served.

-One of the major highlights of Shenandoah River State Park is the zip line canopy tour that allows visitors to soar through the park by zip line.
-The canopy tour winds through the Shenandoah hardwood forest and allows thrill-seekers to enjoy breathtaking views of the Massanutten Mountains while zipping through the treetops.
+One of the most popular features of Shenandoah River State Park is the zip line canopy tour.
+This zip line tour winds through the Shenandoah hardwood forest and allows thrill-seekers to enjoy breathtaking views of the Massanutten Mountains while zipping through the treetops.
 In addition to the eight zip lines visitors will soar across, the tour also includes a UTV trail ride, a sky bridge, two nature hikes, and a rappel—offering the perfect mix of heart-pounding thrills and scenic relaxation.

-Shenandoah River State Park’s five miles of shoreline make the Shenandoah River a paddler’s playground.
-The park offers a canoe launch in the day-use area, which sits three miles downstream from the Bentonville access area, offering a perfect spot for visitors to set off from in their canoes, kayaks, or tubes to explore the Shenandoah Valley by boat.
+Shenandoah River State Park’s five miles of shoreline along the Shenandoah River is popular among paddlers.
+The park's canoe launch is located three miles downstream from the Bentonville access area.
+This area offers a perfect spot for visitors to set off in their canoes, kayaks, or tubes to explore the Shenandoah Valley by water.
 While the park does not rent boats, there are three car-top launches and two outfitters within a few minutes of the park.

 Visitors eager to get their legs moving and their boots dirty while at Shenandoah River State Park can rest easy knowing that the park has more than 24 miles of hiking trails meandering through its 1,600 acres.
-The hikes range from a difficult five and a half mile trek along Bear Bottom Loop Trail, to a moderate three mile hike along Allen’s Mountain Trail, to an easy stroll of under a mile along Tulip Poplar Trail.
+The hikes range from a difficult 5.5-mile trek along Bear Bottom Loop Trail, to a moderate three-mile hike along Allen’s Mountain Trail, or an easy stroll of under a mile along Tulip Poplar Trail.
 No matter their physical abilities, campers can find a trail suited for them.